 Container gardening with flowers is a great way to instantly introduce color, fragrance, and beauty into our lives.
-It makes flowers part of any landscape—even on a deck, patio, porch, or balcony.
-See our tips.
+It makes flowers part of any landscape—even on a deck, patio, porch, or balcony!
+See our tips for growing flowers in containers.

 Container Gardening Tips